swills/cirrina/NOTES.md

           * Monitor VMs, similar to "cirrinactl vm list" in a loop
           * Add top/htop like interface, with VM list and resource usage
         * Build Web UI -- maybe [awesome-grpc](https://github.com/grpc-ecosystem/awesome-grpc) has suggestions
+          * Use [this](https://github.com/kuba2k2/firefox-webserial) as a way to get serial stuff
     * Have GUI manage config for and automatically start daemon for a purely local mode
     * User/password auth - perhaps [spiffe](https://spiffe.io/) or [dapr](https://dapr.io/) could help here
     * VM grouping